DaveBackus/Data_Bootcamp/README.md

 **Acknowledgements.**
 This was Glenn Okun's idea, so I should probably thank him, although he really should have done this himself.
 I do appreciate his support.
 And I know I should thank Chase Coleman and Spencer Lyon, aka Tom Sargent's Python Team, and Paul Backus.
 They're responsible for most of what I've done here, either directly or indirectly.
+You may notice some resemblance to Tom Sargent and John Stachurski's [Quantitative Economics](http://quant-econ.net/), a wonderful Python-based course in dynamic macroeconomic theory.
+We will use as much of their material as we can, but focus on data rather than theory.

 Part of the #nyuecon collection.